Tech-Goddess-Olori/Tech-Goddess-Olori/README.md

 👑I’m @TechGoddess

-👑I’m interested in frontend + backend Web Development
+👑I’m interested in Fullstack Web Development and Cybersecurity

 <!---
 Tech-Goddess-Olori/Tech-Goddess-Olori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.